-Who is eligible to receive a relief package?
+Who is eligible to receive an emergency relief package?

-People currently residing in Victoria who need to self-quarantine due to coronavirus (COVID-19) and don’t have enough food to feed themselves or their families may be eligible to receive an emergency relief package of basic supplies.
+People currently residing in Victoria who need to quarantine or isolate due to coronavirus (COVID-19) and don’t have enough food to feed themselves or their families may be eligible to receive an emergency relief package of basic supplies.

 People need to be currently residing in Victoria, including residents, international students and people on working visas who live in Victoria.

-Wherever possible, we're asking all Victorians to arrange for family or friends who are not required to self-quarantine to get food or necessities for you.
+Wherever possible, we're asking all Victorians to arrange for family or friends who are not required to quarantine or isolate to get food or necessities for you.

 How can people in need get an emergency relief package?

-If you are in urgent need and don't have a support network who can help you, call the coronavirus (COVID-19) hotline on 1800 675 398 and select Option 3.
-The operating hours are between 8.00am to 6.00pm Monday to Friday, and 10.00am to 3.00pm on weekends and public holidays.
+If you are in urgent need and don't have a support network who can help you, call the Victorian coronavirus (COVID-19) hotline on 1800 675 398 and select Option 8.
+The operating hours are 8.00am to 8.00pm Monday to Friday, and 9.00am to 6.00pm Saturday and Sunday (excluding Victorian Public Holidays).

-People can also call on behalf of someone they know who is self-quarantining and in urgent need of food supplies.
+People can also call on behalf of someone they know who is quarantining or isolating and in urgent need of food supplies.

 Each emergency food relief package is designed to provide basic food essentials and personal care items for a family of four for two weeks.